codersforcauses/repair-lab/style-guide.md

 ## `src/` (Next.JS stuff)

-- All file and folder names are in `kebab-case`.
-Avoid multiple word file names where possible.
+- All file and folder names are in `lowercase`.
+Avoid multiple word api endpoints where possible.
 Favour creating extra folders.
 - Use functional components over class components.
 They should be defined using `function` and should be exported as `default`.
-Use arrow functions everywhere else.
+Use `(arrow) => functions()` everywhere else.

 ```tsx
 // DO THIS